HSCorp99906/KessLang/README.md

 ## SETUP:

-cd into setup and run setup.sh to setup.
+cd into setup
+run get-deps.sh
+then run setup.sh as root

+then cd to VimSetup
+run vimsetup.sh

 ## EXECUTION: